sebastus/AzureRelayHCAddonForSplunk/README.md

 The Azure Function is documented [here](https://github.com/sebastus/AzureFunctionForSplunk).

+## Installation and Configuration

+To install, download the SPL from the packages folder.
+In Splunk, in Manage Apps, install from this file.
+Then in Settings/Data Inputs create a new instance of Azure Relay HC.

-The configuration settings for this add-on are:
+The configuration settings for this data input are:
 * AzureRelayNamespace
 * AzureRelayPath
 * SASKeyRuleName